rritec/powerbi/Notebooks/PBI_02_02_Power_Pivot_DAX_Metrics.md

 - MAX
 - MIN
 - ... etc

+## Exercise 1: Using Variables to improve performance
+- Any calculation, we are using twice are more better to store the calculation result in variable and use the variable where ever needed.
+- Open Labdata/Adventure Works DW 2020 M02.pbix file
+- Observe Calculation inside **Sales** table **Revenue YoY %**
+- The last year sales, calculating two times right .
+- Develop one mesure with the name of **Revenue YOY % using Var** with below formula

+'''Revenue YoY %_var =
+VAR LYSales = CALCULATE([Revenue], SAMEPERIODLASTYEAR('Date'[Date]))
+RETURN
+DIVIDE([Revenue] - LYSales, LYSales)'''
+- Develop report as shown below

 ## Questions
 1. Create a table with dates by using given two Dates?